alla-kartunen/petclinic-tests/readme.md

 ### About application

-The application is a database of a veterinary clinic.
-It contains a search by clients, functionality for adding, editing, viewing information about pets, their owners, and visits, and information about specialists.
+The Petclinic application is a database of a veterinary clinic.
+It contains a search by clients, functionality for adding, editing, and viewing information about pets, their owners, and visits, and information about specialists.

 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) with MySQL database.